Have You Ever Been to an Arts Festival *On* a Lake?

 3. There’s a thought-provoking theme

-“Thin Ice” is the 2023 theme of the festival.
+This year, “Ozhaashikwaa” (The Ice is Slippery) is the theme of the festival.
 According to organizers, it “looks at our shifting landscapes and communities, including our changing relationship with our environment and each other.”

-An Indigenous Matriarch of the Skwxwu7mesh, Sto:lo and Hawaiian people, T’uy’t’tanat Cease Wyss shares Indigenous customs and teachings.
+At the 2023 Ice Follies, Indigenous Matriarch of the Skwxwu7mesh, Sto:lo and Hawaiian people T’uy’t’tanat Cease Wyss shared Indigenous customs and teachings.
 She seeks to connect Indigenous peoples, drawing on her work as an artist, activist, ethnobotanist and community-based educator.
-Her installation is called “A visit to the Underwater World of Gichi-nibiinsing-zaag’igan” and it’s a short video loop that includes both live action video of water and animated versions of underwater life.
+Her installation was called “A visit to the Underwater World of Gichi-nibiinsing-zaag’igan” and it’s a short video loop that includes both live action video of water and animated versions of underwater life.
 Ice Follies organizers say that “The effect is meant to give viewers a fantastical vision of what is going on under the water at any given time, and how the environment underwater is its own world of wonder that humans are not necessarily a part of.”

-Public Visualization Studio (PVS) is a Toronto-based media art collective that includes researchers, designers, artists and creative technologists.
-The Ice Follies work showcases creatures inspired by The Book of Imaginary Beings by Jorge Luis Borges, and the creatures take the form of 3D digital masks displayed on 83” QLED screens in a free-standing ice hut as well as at the DGTL Creator North space at the Capitol Centre.
+Toronto-based media art collective that includes researchers, designers, artists and creative technologists, Public Visualization Studio (PVS), brought a piece to the 2023 Ice Follies work that showcased creatures inspired by The Book of Imaginary Beings by Jorge Luis Borges, and the creatures take the form of 3D digital masks displayed on 83” QLED screens in a free-standing ice hut as well as at the DGTL Creator North space at the Capitol Centre.
 Even cooler: the masks are interactive and “look” at the viewers in real time through AI-generated animations and motion-sensing cameras.
 The project collaborators are people connected to North Bay’s ArtFix (a collective of artists with lived experience with mental health or substance use challenges) and Near North Mobile Media Lab (N2M2L).

 7. There are guided tours